hashgraph/hedera-hcs-sxc-java/README.md

 #### Subscribing to a topic

-To setup call back in the need to add observers and parse the feedback.
+To setup call back you need to add observers and parse the feedback.

 ```java
  // create a callback object to receive the message